Michael Santi Keezing

 Santi

+I offer one-on-one life counseling and coaching sessions centered on meaning, healing, and purpose.
 In addition to this work, I lead meditation gatherings, offer talks and public dialogue, and write on the intersections of Buddhism and post-Buddhism, modernity, personal and political life, conscious use of technology, and other themes.
 You’ll find links below to my writings in Tricycle: The Buddhist Review, as well as to podcast episodes and other public appearances.

 Contact Santi